mikeferguson/etherbotix/README.md

 # Etherbotix Drivers

-This ROS package contains python-based ROS drivers for the Etherbotixboard.
+This ROS package contains python-based ROS drivers for the Etherbotix board.

 ## Configuring for a Robot